At the stadium

-COVID-19 means attending games is a little different, and your safety is our top priority.
-For this reason, we have a detailed COVID-19 guidance section, which you should read carefully so you and others enjoy a safe matchday.
+COVID-19 means attending games are a little different, and your safety is our top priority.
+For this, we have a detailed COVID-19 guidance section, which you should read thoroughly so you and others enjoy a safe matchday.

 What you bring must fit in a bag/backpack no larger than A4 size.

 Umbrellas, professional cameras, food and drink should be left at home.
 For further details on prohibited items, you can also check the stadium rules.